History of the Newmarket Chamber of Commerce

 The settlement later known as Newmarket was centred around the Holland River and the millpond now known as Fairy Lake.
 The Holland River was an important artery for First Nations people and fur traders, and trails crisscrossed the area.

-The Trading Tree was a giant elm that served as the site of the first trading post in the area.
+The Trading Tree was a giant elm that (as lore tells it) served as the site of the first trading post in the area.
 The well-known landmark was located on Timothy Street just a few yards west of Main Street.
 That’s where, at its base, fur traders would gather to barter with the First Nations people.

 Though the Trading Tree was removed around 1950, its significance hasn’t been forgotten, and you’ll still find a nod to the Trading Tree on the Newmarket Chamber logo.